gvwilson/sensibleadventures/in-heck/in-heck.md

 Maddy glanced around involuntarily, but nobody was listening.
-Only a handful of people and bots knew about her sister's special ability, and Shaper Leaf was adamant that they keep it that way as long as they could.
+Only a handful of people and bots knew about her sister's special ability, and Special Leaf was adamant that they keep it that way as long as they could.
 "Never borrow trouble from tomorrow," he had said firmly when Mama Roo had suggested that they at least let the mayor know.